 For certain kinds of drugs, you can use the plan's network mail-order services.
-Generally, the drugs available through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
+Generally, the drugs provided through mail order are drugs that you take on a regular basis, for a chronic or long-term medical condition.
 The drugs available through our plan's mail-order service are marked as "mail-order" drugs in our Drug List.

-Our plan's mail-order service requires you to order no more than a 90-day supply.
+Our plan's mail-order service requires you to order a 90-day supply.